|

 for Windows 3.1x.
 The original author (1996-98) was Li-Hsin

-Huang, but development after 1998 was undertaken by Calmira
+Huang, but development since 1998 has been undertaken by Calmira

 Online.

-Its purpose was to integrate Windows interfaces across the
+Its purpose is to integrate Windows interfaces across the

-It was (and is) a great program, but its time has come and
+(and is) a great program, but its time has come and gone.

 I have a collection of Calmira-related add-ons and utilities